 • The association cannot hold assets in its own name, again because it is not a separate legal structure.

-While these clauses and mechanisms can help manage risk, they may not always protect the members of an unincorporated association, which is why getting legal advice on these aspects is important.
+While these clauses and mechanisms can help manage risk, they may not always protect the members of an unincorporated association, which it is important to seek legal advice on these matters.

 Potential breaches of ACNC obligations

-• have or wish to appoint Responsible Persons (committee members) who don’t understand their responsibilities
+• have or wish to appoint Responsible People who don’t understand their responsibilities

-• appoint Responsible Persons who are disqualified (such as through bankruptcy)
+• appoint Responsible People who are disqualified (such as through bankruptcy)

-• do insufficient research to find Responsible Persons and then fail to be clear about the responsibilities of the role
+• conduct insufficient research to find Responsible People and then fail to be clear about the responsibilities of the role

-• fail to keep the ACNC Register updated with correct contact information
+• fail to keep the ACNC Charity Register updated with correct contact information

-• only have (in reality) one person running the charity
+• only have one person actively involved in running the charity

-• allow its Responsible Persons to mix charity and personal money together.
+• allow its Responsible People to mix charity and personal money together.

 Ensure it meets ACNC and other legal requirements